Siren Hotel Review

 We ordered the French Omelet, and “Pancakes for the Table”, a big stack of pancakes served on a riser.
 I liked the smoked maple syrup they poured over the pancakes, but the pancakes themselves were just ok.
 Same with the omelet, it was edible, but wasn’t something I’d order again.
 I do like the idea of elevated diner fare, but am inclined to agree with the reviewers who say Karl’s is over-hyped.

 However, I appreciate their commitment to local sourcing, and was curious about some of the classics on their menu.
 If I’d had more meals to allocate, I’d have come back for a spaghetti and meatball dinner, but it’s simply too difficult to resist the pull of Al Ameer when in Detroit.
 So don’t write off Karl’s if you’re staying at The Siren (but also know that Al Ameer is absolutely worth the cab fare over to Dearborn!).

 Hidden in the back of the first floor, The Siren also hosts the 8 seat, reservation only Albena restaurant.
 At $130 a person for the tasting menu, it’s reasonably priced for fine dining, and has it’s share of rave reviews.
 But with so many food options, and so little time, we weren’t able to try Albena.

 The Siren is within walking distance, or a short cab ride, to plenty of fantastic downtown dining, bars, and shopping–as well as the jaw-dropping Guardian Building.
 You can’t beat the location, and whether you’re driving or taking a cab, it’s easy to navigate further out in the city for gems like Sister Pie, and the aforementioned Al Ameer.

-For those who are driving, there’s parking across the street at the Opera House Parking Center, or valet parking for $34 a night with in and out privileges.
+For those who are driving, there’s paid parking across the street at the Opera House Parking Center, or valet parking for $34 a night with in and out privileges.